 March 9 – Spring Fling

 Ober Gatlinburg strives to enrich our guests’ experience at the resort.
-In 2009/10 we added a freestyle terrain park, and for the 2011/12 season we are going even bigger!
-We are increasing the number of rails and boxes, as well as varying snow features such as table tops and spines available during the season.
+In 2009/10 we added a freestyle terrain park, and every year since then we've gotten bigger!
+We've increased the number of rails and boxes, as well as varying snow features such as table tops and spines available during the season.
 Our park crew is dedicated to keeping the features freshly groomed throughout the day and making the best set-ups possible.
 Be sure to keep an eye on this page and become a fan of OGFT on Facebook for park updates and events!

 Aren't familiar with Freestyle Terrain, Terrain Parks, and the orange oval?
 Check the Smart Style site for informative videos and tips on using the Terrain Park.
 We urge everyone visiting Ober Gatlinburg to take this short quiz about Terrain Park use.

 1.)
 MAKE A PLAN Every time you use freestyle terrain, make a plan for each feature you want to use.

 Your speed, approach and take off will directly affect your maneuver and landing.